tock/tock/doc/wg/core/notes/core-notes-2022-11-18.md

  * Amit: I don't think that the license that applies to input that affects a binary should carry the same license as documentation.
 Does it even make sense to licenses for a README?
- * Johnathan: Unless our documentation is under a different license things get weird, and our documentation includes copied code.
+ * Johnathan: We didn't specify that our documentation is under a different license, so it is under the same license.
+Using a different license for our documentation would be weird because we copy code between our documentation and implementation.
  * Amit: *updates comments on PR to reflect earlier discussion of not using RFC language to specify actions of individuals*
  * Leon: My next comment is that our current suggested approach feels weird